rein14/gatsby-starter-richy/src/content/post-4.md

 ###Self developement
 Books about business, general conduct and discpline

->It doesn't have to be crazy at work by by DHH and Jason
->Rework by by DHH and Jason
->Remote: Office Not Required by Jason Fried
->HBR’s 10 Must Reads on Managing Yourself

 ```
 It doesn't have to be crazy at work by by DHH and Jason
 Rework by by DHH and Jason